My zone

 “You ask again why I am not considering writing a few words about your role in the family.
 So I’ll write about your time machine, your lack of memory, and your silly calls during my work hours.

-“Go ahead” – and he laughed out loud.
+“Go ahead,”– and he laughed out loud.

-So, dear Dad my kids, this is a post for you and about you.
+So, dear Dad, my kids, this is a post for you and about you.
 At your special request.

 INITIATION

-Once upon a time, far from this world, on another planet, there is a wonderful place with men who don’t exist on planet Earth.
+Once upon a time, far from this world, on another planet, there was a wonderful place with men who don’t exist on planet Earth.
 And on this planet, the days don’t look like the following records:

 TOILET – TIME MACHINE